-You can pick your theme and get you website set up in less than 30 minutes.
+You can pick your template and get your website set up in less than 30 minutes.

-Your web copy (or text) is crucial to an optimized website.
+Your web copy is crucial to an optimized website.

-Your web copy is the roadmap for your visitors, guiding them through your site, and making it clear what you have to offer them.
-From your headlines, blocks of text, and even your website name, you want to be clear with your audience.
+This content is the roadmap for your visitors.
+It guides them through your site and makes it clear what you have to offer.
+In your headlines, blocks of text, and even your website name, you want to be clear with your audience.

-I’m not saying that at all.
-You need to let your personality show in your website.
-And if you are uniquely qualified to speak in your particular niche, then you need to voice that.
+We’re not saying that you can't talk about yourself at all.
+You can still let your personality show in your website.
+If you are uniquely qualified to speak in your particular niche, then you need to voice that.

 But it has to be done with a purpose.

 Which headline appeals to you the most?
 Which one would be most likely to get your attention?